 It can be frustrating, especially if an outdated feature affected your ratings negatively.
 The best way is to get new better reviews from the current customers.
 Also, the most effective way to handle old and outdated reviews is to respond and clarify that your software has evolved, and the feature in question has been removed or improved.

-Can I Remove My Company or Software Product from Capterra?
+Can Companies Remove Themselves or Their Software Product from Capterra?

 If you want to remove your company from Capterra and all other Gartner Networks, you can reach to their support team.
 You can do this by visiting their website and clicking on the “Contact Us” link.
 When you get in touch, just let them know you’d like to delete your company or software listing and give them any necessary details.
 But it doesn’t guarantee Capterra will remove your company or software product, they review and make a decision on case by case basis.